-EPA Walks Back R-410A Installation Ban, But AIM Act Threshold Drops to 15 Pounds
+EPA Won't Enforce R-410A Installation Ban for Now, But AIM Act Threshold Drops to 15 Pounds

 Dale Resnick